UofABioinformaticsHub/Intro-NGS-Sept-2017/notes/alignment.md

 samtools index SRR2003569_chI.sorted.bam
 ```

-Now we can oepn IGV by entering `igv` in the terminal.
+Now we can open IGV by entering `igv` in the terminal.
+If you have logged into a VM using `ssh -X`, this will open on your local machine in a new window which may take a moment or two.

 ```
 igv
 ```

-Once you've open IGV, go to the `Genomes` menu & select `Load genome from file`.
+Once you've opened IGV, go to the `Genomes` menu & select `Load genome from file`.
 Navigate to where you have `chrI.fa` and load this file.
 Although this isn't the full genome, it will have everything we've aligned.